 Disclosure: Mr. Misadventures and I had this road trip already planned when Buick reached out to see if I wanted to try out a 2018 Buick Enclave.
-Of course I couldn’t turn the opportunity to take my trip in this beauty, however, all opinions and itinerary in this post are my own (as always).
+Of course I couldn’t turn the opportunity to take my trip in this beauty, however, all opinions and itineraries in this post are my own (as always).

 During our weekend explorations in Flagstaff, we took the opportunity to drive a little bit of the Mother Road, Route 66 through Winslow down to Petrified Forest National Park.
 As someone who really enjoys history, I wanted to continue to take on bits and pieces of this iconic road to revisit some of its stories.
 So many of our European friends have this route as part of their Southwest bucket list, I feel an obligation to check it out as well!

 For this Route 66 itinerary, we decided to start from Flagstaff and continue through to Oatman.
 Our treat for the day was getting to do it in a 2018 Buick Enclave.
 Mr. Misadventures and I are road trip fanatics and packing pros.
 We usually have a cooler with picnic staples and cold drinks.
-A bag for non-perishable food/snacks and individual thermos with coffee and a large thermos of tea (and one with soup in cold weather).
+A bag for non-perishable food/snacks and an individual thermos with coffee and a large thermos of tea (and one with soup in cold weather).
 I’ve got a day bag and a camera bag and the hubby has several camera bags and other equipment.
 Whenever we need to get something out of the back of the car it is like playing Tetris.
 Having the Enclave was awesome, we fit all our stuff in the back seat without ever needing to open the trunk and we STILL had room to spare!

 It was nice to have an up-to-date GPS.
 Whenever we go anywhere in our regular (which doesn’t have GPS) we rely on our phone.
 Both Google and Apple maps haven’t figured out that our housing community has a back gate.
 So for the first 7 minutes of nearly every ride we take, the GPS is constantly trying to re-route us through the front gate – it is so annoying!
 But the GPS inside the Buick was in the know and we didn’t have to listen to someone demand we re-route every 10 seconds!
 It’s the little things I tell you!